Player's Review, 8/24/07:

 This guitar also demands a precision in tuning unlike any other guitar I've owned.
 It takes me a bit more time and focus to get it tuned just right, because if a string is off by even a few cents, the guitar's voice is so clear and revealing that it's a noticeable distraction to me.
 On the other hand, when I get it just right, everything about the sound falls exactly into place, and all I notice is the music.
 This guitar compels the player's focus and rewards fine technique and sensitive dynamic control.
 Conversely, it can also be unforgiving, and an unimaginative, pedestrian or clumsy technique will be painfully apparent.

 By now, the guitar has received its share of minor dings and small scratches from string changes, the occasional capo falling off the neck onto the body or top, or other consequences of inattention on my part.
-The finish, already impossibly thin, is now revealing slight contours to the grain and pores in the woods of the body that I find quite beautiful.
+The finish, already ridiculously thin, is now revealing slight contours to the grain and pores in the woods of the body that I find quite beautiful.
 Bellying behind the bridge is slight and just what it should be at this point in its life.
 The frets have just begun to show some slight signs of wear, and the fingerboard is about due for a light steel wool polishing to remove some finger oil and dirt buildup.

 All in all, life with this guitar requires a little more attention than I'm used to, but not much.